 Video surveillance systems exist to monitor who is coming and going to ensure safety and prevent thefts.

 Small and medium businesses (SMBs) need systems that, at their most basic level, record video and provide playback, fast forward, rewind and export abilities.
-They may also seek systems with convenience features like motion triggers and notifications, panoramic 360 cameras, remote viewing, hosted video, analytics and integration with building access control.
+They may also seek systems with convenience features like motion triggers and notifications, panoramic 360 cameras, remote viewing, security cameras that record 24/7, hosted video, analytics and integration with building access control.

-Unfortunately, due to cost and upkeep limitations, SMB video surveillance systems often have low-quality video, insufficient storage availability, no mobile access, no analytics, limited control and a tendency to become outdated quickly.
+Unfortunately, due to cost and upkeep limitations, SMB video surveillance systems often have low-quality video, insufficient storage availability, no mobile access, no analytics, no cctv with cloud storage, limited control and a tendency to become outdated quickly.

 With cloud video surveillance, SMBs don’t have to sacrifice quality and features for lower costs.
 A cloud solution meets all their needs while providing attractive features, many of which have become more mainstream and affordable.
 Most notably, secure mobile access.